davidliwei/rnaseqmut/README.md

 #     Version History
 ----------------------------------------------

+- 04/24/2021
+  * Update documentation and README on with_indel options.
 - 07/22/2020
   * Update bamtools to newer version; fix a bug to cause segmentation fault.
 - 06/01/2016